QuentinV/musicssheetsviewer/README.md

 # MusicsSheetsViewer

-## Intro
+## Description

 Basic starter app that combines
 - `audiveris` OMR via a custom made rest api
 - mongodb
 - nodejs backend with rest api to manage music scores
-- simple frontend to list, manage and upload pictures of musics sheets
+- simple frontend to list, manage and upload pictures of musics sheets.
+Using `opensheetmusicdisplay` to render music scores.

+Scan your favorite musics to play it everywhere.
+In a responsive design way.

 ## Setup